Speaking Sicilian: 5 words and phrases to try out in Sicily

 FOLLOWING THE RIVERA

 Amunninni (aa-moo-nin-nee) is the way of saying ‘let’s go’ in Sicilian.
 It’s a slight variation from the standard ‘andiamo’, which is ‘let’s go’ in Italian.
-Best to use this one with friends and people you know, as opposed to the local fisherman or fruit seller!
+Best to use amunninni with friends and people you know, as opposed to the local fisherman or fruit seller!
 They might just give you a peculiar look!